 Updating the kitchen and bathrooms are usually more expensive projects, but there are still ways to save money.

 In the kitchen, you may be able to get by painting the cabinets and replacing the hardware.
 If the countertops are in good shape, you could resurface them instead of replacing them.
 And don’t forget about small details like new faucets and light fixtures.

 In the bathroom, you may need to do some minor plumbing and electrical work but again, try to focus on cosmetic changes that will make a significant impact.
 For example, paint the walls, update the tile, replace the vanity and add some new towel racks or storage shelves.

 Keep what you can and replace what you can’t

-As you go through each room, make a pile of items to keep and another pile of items to get rid of.
+As you go through each room, make a list of items to keep and another list of items to get rid of.

 For example, in the living room, you may want to keep the fireplace but get rid of the old couch.
 You may want to keep the appliances in the kitchen but get rid of the dated cabinets.
 And in the bathroom, you may want to keep the tub but get rid of the old vanity.